ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 Code Composer Studio
 ^^^^^^^^^^^^^^^^^^^^
-This has been used extensively during development of the code in conjunction with the MSP-FET430UIF USB/JTAG programmer.
+Code Composer Studio has been used extensively during development of the code in conjunction with the MSP-FET430UIF USB/JTAG programmer.
 Both have proved to be extremely reliable in use.
 There is a free version of the tools which restrict the size of code they will generate to 16KB.
 The full version can be evaluated free for 90 days.